Zohra Drif: After independence

 She was one of the founding critics of the "Code de la Famille" when it was enacted in 1984.
 The Family Code was subject to much criticism and many of the same female militants, including Drif, who participated in the war continued to march in the 1980s against the Family Code and Islamic fundamentalism and gender inequality in Algeria after the war.

 Although she was considered a heroine in the War of Algerian Independence by her generation, her place in political life has become criticised by younger generations.
-The moudjahidines that fought for the Algerian independence have been accused of taking privileges after the liberation (pensions, priority employment, credit, taxi licenses and debit cards) granted by the Algerian state.
+The mujahideen that fought for the Algerian independence have been accused of taking privileges after the liberation (pensions, priority employment, credit, taxi licenses and debit cards) granted by the Algerian state.
 The resistors, in part because of their place and influence, were assimilated into a space of privilege that can still cause problems.
-Drif was appointed to the Senate of Algeria and in her position, like others of the older moudjahidines, was targeted with much animosity.
-She was a victim of many accusation, all difficult to verify, but all very critical in the Algerian public.
+Drif was appointed to the Senate of Algeria and in her position, like others of the older mujahideen, was targeted with much animosity.
+She was a victim of many accusations, all difficult to verify, but all very critical in the Algerian public.
 Most notably, in January 2014, her old companion in the resistance, Yacef Saâdi, accused her of selling out Ali La Pointe.